codingcatgirl/lucidgloves-fae-mod/README.md

 At the time of writing this, the cost of parts to build the LucidGloves Fae Mod including 3D printing filament and all parts, according to my calculations, comes down to ~$60 per glove for 2 gloves and ~$40 per glove for 4 gloves.

-Don't forget that you will still need to buy a SteamVR tracker of your choice for each glove thoguh, of course.
+Don't forget that you will still need to buy a SteamVR tracker of your choice, a USB cable and a Powerbank for each glove thogh, of course.

 ## Important caveat